zdimension/usbrawmap/README.md

 5. Launch usbrawmap as administrator (right click, Run As Administrator) in the folder containing the configuration file.
 You should see this:
    ![image](https://user-images.githubusercontent.com/4533568/171449258-b84c2b82-e51d-4d0d-a77e-fcb6c336962b.png)

+6. If the program started correctly, the config file has been loaded.
+Ensure the keys work as expected.
+Close the program.

+7. Open the Task Scheduler (Win+R, `taskschd.msc`), use the sidebar on the right to create a task.
+Give it a simple name, like "usbrawmap", check "Run with highest privileges".
+In the "Actions" tab, add an action.
+Browse and select usbrawmap.exe in the installation directory, and put the path of the folder where that file is located in the "Start in" field.
+In the "Conditions" tab, uncheck both checkboxes under "Power".
+Save.

+8. Open the "Startup" directory (Win+R, `shell:startup`), right click, "New", "Shortcut".
+As the target, write `schtasks.exe /run /tn yourtaskname`, with the name of the task you created.
+Run the shortcut, check that the keys are working.
+Now, the program will start when the computer is powered on.

 ## Customizing mappings